Last Updated on 12/30/2021

 If you’re working with a more limited budget, it is possible to enjoy what Positano has to offer for just one night.
 While you can do a day trip from Naples, it is nice to stay at least one night.
 After all the cruise ships have left and the day-trippers have returned to home base, Positano seems to quiet down and you can really experience a different side of the town.

-Positano is a luxury destination on the Amalfi Coast and it ain’t cheap my friend.
-You can literally stay for three nights in Lisbon for less than one night in a two star hotel in Positano.
+Positano is a luxury destination on the Amalfi Coast and it isn’t exactly a budge destination.
+You can stay for two or three nights in Naples for less than one night in a two star hotel in Positano.

 Positano has a TON of stairs and steep inclines.
 People don’t talk about this enough.
 I’m a little embarrassed, but I am always a little sore after a weekend in Positano!
 So if you have a stroller, heavy luggage or an old dog named Alfie that you have to carry, expect to get a work out!